Cosmian/kms/documentation/docs/saas.md

 - The **ssl certificate** is encrypted using the `mr_enclave` key.
 Therefore if the server is updated, the certificates will be also updated and the quote will vary.
 Moreover this parameter is public, so you are plenty aware when the certificate changes.
 - The **nonce** is added to make the quote unique each time the user want a proof a trust.
 It uses an arbitrary and non predictable string.
 The kms server can't therefore send a previous verify version of the quote.

-Once obtain the remote attestation, you can proceed several checks:
+Once obtained the remote attestation, you can proceed several checks:
-- If the kms server runs inside an sgx enclave known by *Intel*
+- assert the KMS server runs inside an SGX enclave known by *Intel*
-- If the quote inside the remote attestation is the same than the quote returning by the enclave
+- assert the quote inside the remote attestation is the same as the quote returned by the enclave
-- If the `mr_enclave` and `mr_signer` are the same between the remote attestation and the quote
+- assert the `mr_enclave` and `mr_signer` are the same between the Remote Attestation and the quote
-- If the `mr_enclave` and `mr_signer` are the expected ones.
+- assert the `mr_enclave` and `mr_signer` are the expected ones.
 See below.
-- If the current time is contained into the `iat` and the `exp` time of the remote attestation
+- assert the Remote Attestation is not outdated (time is between `iat` and `exp`)
-- If the quote's report data is both the same in the remote attestation and in the quote
+- assert the quote's report data is both the same in the remote attestation and in the quote

 ### `mr_signer`

-This value enables you to verify that the KMS is running inside a enclave belongs to *Cosmian*.
-Indeed this value is a `sha256` of the public key used to sign the enclave.
+This value enables you to verify that the KMS is running inside an enclave which belongs to *Cosmian*.
+Indeed this value is a `sha256` hash of the public key used to sign the enclave.

-You can compute this value and compare it against the values obtain from the quote and the remote attestation.
+This value can be compute by the CLI and compared against the values obtained from the quote and the remote attestation.

 If the value is altered, it could mean that you are not using the *Cosmian* KMS in the *Cosmian* infrastructures.
 You shouldn't proceed and you should report that incident to us.

 ### `mr_enclave`

-This value enables you to verify that the KMS code and libraries inside the enclave are the same than the code you can read on *Cosmian* github.
+This value enables you to verify that the KMS code and libraries inside the enclave are the same as the code you can read on [*Cosmian* Github](https://github.com/Cosmian).

-You can get the open-sourced KMS docker, read the `mr_enclave` from it and compare it against the values obtain from the quote and the remote attestation.
+You can get the open-sourced KMS docker, read the `mr_enclave` from it and compare it against the values obtained from the quote and the remote attestation.

 ```sh
 sudo docker run \